 important to take precautions to prevent being bitten by a tick.
 When out in brushy, wooded or grassy areas wear long, light-colored clothing.
 Use a repellent with DEET.
 Upon returning indoors, throw your clothes in the dryer on high heat.
 Check for ticks on the body especially in warm, moist areas.
 Good places to search are groin, armpits, scalp and behind ears.
 Shower and shampoo your hair before a tick can become attached.

 In your own Central Massachusetts yard, tick control can be simple.
 Keep your yard cut short.
 Separate outdoor living areas from woods by creating borders.
 Remove leaf litter in and around your yard.
 Locate compost piles away from high traffic and play areas.
 Most important, make sure to call a tick control expert.
 Mosquito Squad of Chelmsford & Cambridge has a two-fold system to eliminate 90% of ticks from your yard.
-Our tick control barrier yard spray kills adult ticks on contact and continues to repel them for weeks.
-We can combine the tick spray with tick tubes that are strategically placed
+Our tick control barrier yard treatment kills adult ticks on contact and continues to repel them for weeks.
+We can combine the tick treatment with tick tubes that are strategically placed